textcreationpartnership/A01118/README.md

 ##Content Summary##

 #####Front#####
-CHRIST IESVS Triumphant.A fruitefull Treatise, wherin is described the most glorious Triumph, and CoCHRIST TRIUMPHANT.Psal.
+CHRIST TRIUMPHANT.Psal.
 91.Thou shalt goe vpon the Lion and Adder: the young Lion, and the Dragon sh
 1. To the worshipfull M. William Kyllegrewe Gentleman of her Maiesties priuie Chamber, Grace, and Peace in Christ Jesus.

 1. To the Christian Reader, comfort in Christ Jesu.